 While its exterior aligns with the historic context, Davis Barracks looks to the feature in supporting West Point’s goal for a net zero energy campus.
 Innovative engineering systems are estimated to reduce energy consumption more than 50.1% below a building of similar type and use.
 The facility features 100% solar-heated domestic hot water, and automated controls to assure performance.

-The projects and judges will be featured in more depth in the March 11, 2019 issue of ENR and celebrated at an awards banquet in New York on March 21.
+The projects and judges were featured in more depth in the March 11, 2019 issue of ENR and celebrated at an awards banquet in New York on March 21.

 See the full list of ENR 2018 “Best of the Best” Project award winners.